 The king took their advice and had the Bodhisatta summoned and the chaplain tied up.
 As the two walked into the pit, the condemned former chaplain lamented his self-inflicted demise, confessing what he had done.
 The Bodhisatta replied that not being careful with one’s words was a common cause of misery and told him four stories as examples and one story where being careful saved lives.

 - A high-class prostitute earned one thousand coins a day.
-Her brother was a good-for-nothing drunk and she supported him despite his faults.
+Her brother was a good-for-nothing drunk, but she supported him despite his faults.
 But one time after he lost everything, including his clothes, in a game of dice, she’d had enough and ordered her servants not to let him into the house or even give him clothes to wear.
 One of her regular customers arrived for a night of pleasure and saw the brother crying outside the door wearing just a rag for a loin-cloth.
 He could not convince the woman to soften her heart, so he gave the brother his own clothes to wear since he wouldn’t be needing them until the next morning.
 The brother ran off to the tavern and had not returned when the customer left the next morning, so he walked home naked and ashamed, wishing he had not opened his mouth the day before.

 - Two goats were fighting quite fiercely in their pasture and a small bird, who had no part in their quarrel, was concerned they would smash their heads and die, so he told them to stop.
 But the rams paid the bird no mind and continued battling.
 The bird climbed on their backs, and then on their heads, imploring them to listen to him, but they did not.
 Finally, the bird flew between the goats and said, “If you want to keep fighting you’ll need to kill me first!” and was promptly crushed to death.